Two Stage Sisters: Cultural Revolution and censorship

-Chinese Opera
+Chinese opera

-Two Stage Sisters demonstrates director Xie’s keen interest in traditional Chinese opera art, which he had studied during the Japanese Occupation at the Jiangen Drama Academy.
+Two Stage Sisters demonstrates director Xie's keen interest in traditional Chinese opera art, which he had studied during the Japanese Occupation at the Jiangen Drama Academy.
 He had then worked with well-known opera practitioners such as Huang Zuoling and Zhang Junxiang.

 Regarding the stage sisters themselves, some forms of Chinese opera troupes during this time were made up of artists mostly in one gender only.
 This was due to the strict fengjian taboo which forbade men and women to appear together on stage as romantic leads.
 This norm is still the case in more traditional Chinese opera troupes performing in mainland China, Taiwan or Hong Kong.
 This phenomenon also explains why most huangmeidiao movies feature women in male roles (e.g. Ivy Ling Po).

+Chinese opera is built around four fundamental role categories – the painted face, the clown, and the female and male roles – each with its own codified performance vocabulary.
+The film portrays Zhu Chunhua who performs in the dan role, representing the female lead, and Yuehong who performs in the xiaosheng (小生) role, representing the young male lead.
+In Yue opera, it is standard practice for women to perform xiaosheng roles.
+These roles typically encompass an actress flourishing large pheasant tail feathers on the headdress to communicate shifting emotional states, such as attentive listening or surprise.
+The pairing of Chunhua's dan with Yuehong's xiaosheng mirrors the complementary couple structure built into Chinese opera's role system.

+Crucially, this enforced segregation inadvertently opened up a powerful arena for gender subversion.
+The all-female nature of mid-century Yue Opera troupes allowed these actresses to subvert traditional feudal patriarchal boundaries by having women control both the active male (Xiaosheng) and female (dan) subjectivities on stage.
+As Meenakshi S. Thambi argues in her analysis of the film's aesthetic reinvention, by including both halves of the theatrical romance, these performers reclaimed agency over how gender and authority were represented, transforming a restrictive feudal isolation into a space of female rights.

 Symbolism

 Setting

 After World War II, Shanghai once again fell under the control of the Kuomintang.
 The turmoil within the theatrical world symbolizes the bitter political struggles between the Communists and the Nationalists.
 Some of the changes in the theatrical world reflect the momentous changes that were transforming China at this time.

 James Wicks stated that "The film's use of setting is similar to pre-1949 Shanghai films: spatial geography becomes a powerful force in the construction of class identity, and the division between the rural and the urban takes on moral connotations."
-Shanghai was often seen during the early days of the PRC as a symbol of the bourgeois decadence and as such, is seen as the ideal venue to depict the stage sisters’ struggles later in life.
+Shanghai was often seen during the early days of the PRC as a symbol of the bourgeois decadence and as such, is seen as the ideal venue to depict the stage sisters' struggles later in life.